rence141/hanuko-bot/README.md

 - **Warning System**: Track and manage user warnings
 - **Custom Roles**: Create and assign custom server roles
 - **Team System**: Join teams and collaborate with other players
+- **Moderation Logging**: Log all moderation actions to designated channels

 ### AFK System